top of page

 This module explores disability aesthetics in the visual arts and provides suggestions for integrating disability art into the anti-ableist visual art classroom.
 We deeply explore the work of Deaf artist Patti Durr in addition to discussing several other disabled visual artists whose work can enrich instruction.
 The module also provides participants with specific instructional strategies for supporting students with disabilities in visual arts education.

-• Featured Artist Interview: Patti Durr
+• Featured artist video interview: Patti Durr

-• Featured Educator Interview: Kristin Mohan
+• Featured educator video interview: Kristin Mohan

 Module 11: Drama: Exemplars and Strategies